 Shuttle service from the airport is available at the transportation plazas across from the San Diego Airport Terminals 1 and 2, and curbside from the Commuter Terminal.

 Taxicab stands are located at the airport, most hotels, attractions and shopping centers.
 Base fare and rates are displayed on the meter and include a flag drop charge plus a per-mile and/or a per-hour charge.
 If you are traveling from the airport, they will also add $1.50 to your final total.
-Follow this link for more information on taxi rates in San Diego.
-Uber is also well established in San Diego and now has access to service San Diego's airport.
+Lyft and Uber are also well established in San Diego and now have access to service San Diego's airport.

 Pedicabs and horse-drawn carriages are popular ways to travel along downtown's waterfront and in the Gaslamp Quarter.
 Tours are readily available as well, providing a unique way to explore San Diego's downtown communities.